Table of Contents

 The Glock 30 magazine is of a standard 10-round capacity, but there are options to upgrade the magazine to a capacity of as many as 13.
 The magazine of the gun makes up part of the ‘give’ in the ‘give and take’ associated with a small-form handgun – it’s nice to have a stealthy, easily concealed weapon, but this dictates that the magazine only reaches a certain size and capacity.
 As previously mentioned, in the Gen 4 model of the G30 the magazine well is reversible, which makes for some idiot-proof usage, and a new magazine release button is easy to use as well.

 Extended mag options are always available for Glock guns, and the G30 is no exception.
-However, with that being said, it’s important to keep in mind that equipping the G30 with an extended mag compromises the appeal and selling point of the gun (its size).
-If a larger ammo capacity is required, look for a gun that can accommodate it with factory mags.
+Keep in mind that extended mags basically ruin the appeal of the subcompact design.
+Look for a gun that can accommodate it with factory mags if capacity is a priority.

 Glock 30 Gen 4 Sights